 Hot water

 The cost of heating the water is directly related to both its surface area/volume, whether the pool is inside or out, the quality of the covering placed on it when not in use and the efficiency of the heating system.
-Most of the heat lost from the pool will be though evaporation (70%) so fitting an impervious membrane cover is essential.
-Heat lost through the surrounding earth represents about 20% (insulated lining is available to reduce this).
+Most of the heat lost from the pool will be though evaporation (70 per cent) so fitting an impervious membrane cover is essential.
+Heat lost through the surrounding earth represents about 20 per cent (insulated lining is available to reduce this).

 Free heat from solar panels or a heat pump system certainly reduces running costs but the capital expenditure may take some time to recoup.
 Using your domestic heating system, especially if the pool is not too large, may be less of a strain on your budget but the system needs to be large enough to accommodate this additional requirement.